 While there are good reasons to take a case to trial, one of the pitfalls of doing so is that they can cost thousands of dollars.
 In some cases, they can take up to a year or more to complete.
 This means that you will likely be paying attorney fees and court costs for several months or more.
 You may also have to take time off of work to appear in court or pay for someone to watch your kids while you are there.

-If you are currently in the process of getting a divorce, it may be best to seek the advice of a legal representative.
+If you are currently in the process of getting a divorce, it may be best to seek the advice of a Honolulu divorce lawyer.
 This might allow you to learn more about your rights and how to preserve them regardless of how a divorce proceeding is resolved.
+Contact us today.